-Restart HDFS and MapReduce using the applicable commands in the "Controlling HDP Services Manually" section of Installing HDP Manually
+Restart HDFS and MapReduce using the applicable commands in Controlling HDP Services Manually.

 5.4.
 Verify Rack Awareness

 After the services have started, you can use the following methods to verify that rack awareness has been activated:

 1. Look in the NameNode logs located in /var/log/hadoop/hdfs/.
 For example: hadoop-hdfs-namenode-sandbox.log.
 You should see an entry like this: